CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 At 10k–100k, Grid‑Looping does better than standard coherent grid by a healthy margin.
 Since fewer cells actually intersect, we have fewer candidate checks.

 At 500k–1M, the gains narrow.
 Most nearby cells contain boids, sort/reorder costs dominate, and total neighbor counts are high regardless.
 It still performs better than uniform coherent grid at 1M (~168 FPS vs ~88 FPS) with a smaller gap.

+The grid-looping optimization demonstrated that dynamic neighborhood bounds can prune unnecessary checks and outperform the standard coherent approach at moderate scales, while still remaining competitive at very large counts.

+## Conclusion

+These experiments highlight a central theme in GPU programming: algorithmic complexity alone is not enough.
+Data layout, memory access patterns, and occupancy tuning are just as critical for unlocking the GPU’s full potential.
+By carefully combining spatial partitioning with memory coherence, I achieved simulations of up to 1,000,000 boids at interactive framerates on modern hardware.

+This project not only deepened my understanding of CUDA and GPU architecture but also reinforced the importance of profiling, experimentation, and iterative optimization when designing high-performance systems.
+It was rewarding to see abstract concepts like warp divergence, coalescing, and occupancy translate directly into measurable FPS gains and scalable, visually engaging simulations.